Sustainability is very important to us all here at Cookery School and we are firm believers that plastic is NOT

 Across our classes, courses and events at Cookery School our teachers talk about seasonal ingredients, local sourcing and the importance of eating ethically.
 Our kitchen runs on Good Energy and our signs teach students and clients about energy and water saving.

 All the fish we use is sustainably sourced.
 In strengthening knowledge and awareness amongst our own staff, we are in a better position to pass these lessons on to our students and put these values into practice elsewhere.

 Improving our energy efficiency and consumption

-From our cookery teachers to our back of house staff to everyone in the office, we are focused on saving energy in our two kitchens at Cookery School.
+From our cookery teachers and our back of house staff to everyone in the office, we are all focused on saving energy in our two kitchens at Cookery School.
 We have reduced our water consumption, use pressure cookers and now have a strict policy when it comes to putting lids on pans and filling ovens.
 Come Christmas time, we steam our Christmas puds under the turkey which keeps the bird moist and saves on energy.

 Encouraging our staff and our students